HIPAA / Privacy

-The programs and services listed above will share your clinical information with each other, as necessary, to carry out counseling, payment and clinical services operations.
+The programs and services listed above will share your clinical information with each other, as applicable, to carry out treatment, payment and health care operations.

 Understanding Your Record/Clinical Information

-You have a right to request we not use or share certain clinical information you consider especially sensitive for counseling, payment or our clinical services operations.
-You also have the right to request that we not share information with your health insurer if you pay for a service or item out-of-pocket in full.
+• You have a right to request we not use or share certain clinical information you consider especially sensitive for counseling, payment or our health care operations.
+You also have the right to request that we not share information with your health insurer if you pay for a service or item out-of- pocket in full.
 However, we are not required to accommodate your request except as provided below.